smartdevicelink/sdl_evolution/proposals/0279-screen-manager-subscribe-buttons.md

     1. A selector with no parameters.
 The observer will be notified only when a short button press occurs.
     2. A selector with one parameter, (`SDLButtonName`).
 The observer will be notified only when a short button press occurs.
     3. A selector with two parameters, (`SDLButtonName`, `NSError`).
 The observer will be notified only when a short button press occurs.
     4. A selector with three parameters,  (`SDLButtonName`, `NSError`, `SDLOnButtonPress`).
-The observer will be notified when a long or short button press occurs.
+The observer will be notified when a long or short button press occurs, but not a button event.
     5. A selector with four parameters, (`SDLButtonName`, `NSError`, `SDLOnButtonPress`, `SDLOnButtonEvent`).
 The observer will be notified when any button press or any button event occurs.

 ## Potential downsides